josancamon19/flutter_countdown_timer/README.md

-    The countdown time by default is in 5 seconds, just change the duration of the animation controller in order to try order value.
+    The countdown time by default is in 5 seconds, just change the duration of the animation controller in order to try other value.

 ## Getting Started